MAPSLER/IP-TOCEN/README.md

 This API token will affect the below accounts and zones, along with their respective permissions

-Paypal@gazeta.store - Load Balancing: Monitors And Pools:Edit
+mapsler@ukr.net - Load Balancing: Monitors And Pools:Edit
 All zones - Access: Apps and Policies:Edit
 Client IP Address Filtering